treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

 1. Create a new file and give it a name`vim mycoolnewfile`
 1. The new file will automatically open, now press i on your keyboard to edit it
 1. Include `#!/bin/bash` at the top
-1. Copy the below script and press `:wq` to save it and exit
+1. Copy the below script, press Esc, type `:wq`, and press Enter to save it and exit
 1. ![](images/20190831-vim-file.png)
 1. Now enter the command `chmod 755 mycoolnewfile` so you can run it
 1. Enter `./mycoolnewfile`